Workers are overwhelmed by digital overload and the 24/7 hyper-connected working environment.

 Of course, it’s imperative to keep on top of the team’s statuses, as well as any resolving current or potential roadblocks.
 However, often it’s only the team leader that benefits from these kinds of meetings and the other participants lose valuable time.

-Instead, you can use collaboration tools to eliminate the need for status update meetings by enabling all members of a team or project to communicate with each other and provide status updates.
+Instead, you can use kanban boards to eliminate the need for status update meetings by enabling all members of a team or project to see the status of each task.

-Use project management tools to transform your Gmail inbox into a Kanban-style project management board.
+For instance, you can transform your inbox into a Kanban-style project management board inside Gmail.
 With just one click you can turn emails into task cards, assign team members to tasks, and set deadlines for completion.

 Tasks on your Kanban boards are linked to the date and time of your computer, so you can easily set deadlines for completion.
 Plus, all of the tasks in your Kanban board can be synced with your usual Google calendar.